 Eur J Immunol - (-) - [2021-11-26; online 2021-11-26]

-COVID-19 affects multiple organ-systems.
+Corona disease 2019 (COVID-19) affects multiple organ systems.
 Recent studies have indicated perturbations in the circulating metabolome linked to COVID-19 severity.
 However, several questions pertain with respect to the metabolome in COVID-19.
-We performed an in-depth assessment of 1129 unique metabolites in 27 hospitalized COVID-19 patients and integrated results with large-scale proteomic and immunology data to capture multi-organ system perturbations.
+We performed an in-depth assessment of 1129 unique metabolites in 27 hospitalized COVID-19 patients and integrated results with large-scale proteomic and immunology data to capture multiorgan system perturbations.
 More than half of the detected metabolic alterations in COVID-19 were driven by patient-specific confounding factors ranging from comorbidities to xenobiotic substances.
-Systematically adjusting for this, a COVID-19 specific metabolic imprint was defined which, over time, underwent a switch in response to SARS-CoV-2 seroconversion.
-Integration of the COVID-19 metabolome with clinical, cellular, molecular and immunological severity scales further revealed a network of metabolic trajectories aligned with multiple pathways for immune activation, and organ damage including neurological inflammation and damage.
-Altogether, this resource refines our understanding of the multi organ-system perturbations in severe COVID-19 patients.
-This article is protected by copyright.
-All rights reserved.
+Systematically adjusting for this, a COVID-19-specific metabolic imprint was defined which, over time, underwent a switch in response to severe acute respiratory syndrome coronavirus-2 seroconversion.
+Integration of the COVID-19 metabolome with clinical, cellular, molecular, and immunological severity scales further revealed a network of metabolic trajectories aligned with multiple pathways for immune activation, and organ damage including neurological inflammation and damage.
+Altogether, this resource refines our understanding of the multiorgan system perturbations in severe COVID-19 patients.